jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am an Assistant Professor of Economics at the National University of Singapore.
-My research focuses on the political economy of development, with particular emphasis on the connections between economic forces and political instability in developing countries.
+My research focuses on the political economy of development, particularly the connections between economic forces and political instability in developing countries.
 I teach methods for doing research in applied microeconomics.

 **Email:** jorismueller@nus.edu.sg